wymsee/devextreme-reactive/CONTRIBUTING.md

 ## Help and Support

-Create a ticket in our [Support Center](https://www.devexpress.com/ask) if you own an active commercial license for DevExtreme Reactive.
-If you have a non-commercial license, refer to Stack Overflow for support.
+Create a ticket in our [Support Center](https://github.com/wymsee/devextreme-reactive/issues) or refer to Stack Overflow for support.

 ## Contribute Code and Content

-Important: **Read Section 5 of the [LICENSE AGREEMENT](LICENSE.md#5-submission-of-contributions) before you submit any contribution.**
+Important: **Read the [LICENSE AGREEMENT](LICENSE.md) before you submit any contribution.**

-Note that DevExtreme Reactive has a development schedule and we cannot accept every pull request from non-DevExpress contributors.
+Note that Synconset Reactive has a development schedule and we cannot accept every pull request from non-Synconset contributors.

 However, you can fork the repository, modify the source code in your fork, and make your builds.